Igneous and Metamorphic Petrology

 - explain the differences between open and closed systems

-- give an account of magmatic differentiation, mixing and contamination changing magmatic melts on their way to the surface.
+- describe magmatic differentiation, mixing and contamination changing magmatic melts on their way to the surface

-- recognize the petrological and geochemical characteristics of different plate tectonic environments
+- explain the petrological and geochemical characteristics of different plate tectonic environments

 The student can

-- identify the connection between the nature of magmatic activity and the platetectonic environment
+- identify (demonstrate?) the connection between geodynamic setting and the nature of magmatic/metamorphic

-- interpret simple geochemical variation diagrams for igneous rock series
+- interpret simple geochemical variation and metamorphic phase diagrams

-- give an account of the different metamorphic environments and products
+- discuss the different metamorphic environments and products

 The student can